 Using Technology to Engage Stakeholders

-The design-build team collaborated with VCU to develop an extensive marketing plan, which maximized the promotion of the facility and keep stakeholders, staff, students, and the community involved.
+The design-build team collaborated with VCU to develop an extensive marketing plan, which maximized the promotion of the facility and kept stakeholders, staff, students, and the community involved.
 Prior to construction, the project team’s animated video tour proved to be a vital tool for the University to communicate the facility’s features to coaches, players, and recruits in the early phases of the project.
 Barton Malow’s Virtual Design and Construction team also developed a 360-degree virtual tour of the completed facility, used to engage students and donors and as a key recruiting tool for VCU athletics.